yeoman/yeoman.io/app/authoring/user-interactions.md

 To allow this flexibility, Yeoman provides a set of user interface element abstractions.
 It is your responsibility as an author to only use those abstractions when interacting with your end user.
 Using other ways will probably prevent your generator from running correctly in different Yeoman tools.

 For example, it is important to never use `console.log()` or `process.stdout.write()` to output content.
-Using them would hide the output from user not using a terminal.
-Instead, always rely on the UI generic `generator.log()` method.
+Using them would hide the output from users not using a terminal.
+Instead, always rely on the UI generic `generator.log()` method, where `generator` is the context of your current generator.

 ## User interactions